agens-no/Anymotion/README.md

   </tr>
 </table>

-Calling `start` actually returns an `ANYActivity` empowering you with the option of stopping the animation at any time.
+Calling `start` actually returns an `ANYActivity` empowering you to stop the animation at any time.

 <table>
   <tr>